 !!!
 THE INTIMATE VERNACULAR !!!

 Salty Xi Jie Ng co-creates semi-fictional paradigms for the real and imagined lives of humans within the poetics of the intimate vernacular.
-Often playing with social structures and relational possibilities within collaborative processes, her interdisciplinary work is manifested from fantasy scores for the present and future that propose a collective re-imagining through humour, care, subversion, play, discomfort, a celebration of the eccentric, and a commitment to the deeply personal.
+Often playing with relational possibilities, her interdisciplinary work is manifested from fantasy scores for the present and future that propose a collective re-imagining through humour, care, subversion, play, discomfort, a celebration of the eccentric, and a commitment to the deeply personal.
 Her practice dances across forms such as brief encounter, collaborative space, variety show, poem, conversation, meal, publication, film, performance.

 As a citizen scholar of the cosmos, Xi Jie explores aging, intimacy, food, lineage, identity, ritual and power, while questioning who artists are and what gets to be called art.
 Her research of everyday as performance bears fruit as tender presentations somewhere between art and life.
 Centering the body and its histories, she constructs portrayals of self and space that are ambiguous, raw, dream-like, absurd, mundane.
 At heart she is a cosmic clown, floating at the intersections of wonder and melancholy, existential meditation and devotional nonsense.

 Salty has an MFA in art & social practice from Portland State University.
 Recently she was artist-in-residence 2019-20 at University of Massachusetts Dartmouth, artist fellow at New Bedford Whaling National Historical Park, and artist-in-residence at Buangkok Square.
 In 2019, she released the Intimacy issue of The Grandma Reporter, a collaborative publication project on senior women's culture around the earth, and co-created The Inside Show, the world's first variety show made in collaboration with prisoners in Columbia River Correctional Institution in Portland, OR (USA).
 Her work has been supported by diverse platforms from Singapore Art Week, Elsewhere Museum, No Star Arts Grant, and Kaman Art Foundation, to King School Museum of Contemporary Art, Singapore International Film Festival, and Hollywood Senior Center.

-Currently, she is artist-in-residence at Singapore Art Museum and the editor of Conversations On Everything, an interview-based Portland OR publication on social forms of art.
+Currently, she is artist-in-residence at Singapore Art Museum and the editor of Conversations On Everything / Social Forms of Art Journal , a Portland OR publication.